Campaign of the Month: October 2017

 Despite her thin face, Amelie’s body is toned and tall, standing at five feet eight inches.
 She is very much the picture of fit, with a flat and toned stomach, and thick arms and legs that are marked by nicks and scrapes from years of hard work and harder play.
 This is especially evident along the left side of her back, where a shower of red-hot shrapnel once burned through her clothes.
 It’s the toned and dexterous body of a strong working woman, though some might find it intimidating.

 Her style of dress and accessory echo her body; practical and sometimes masculine clothes, not a high heel or skirt between her luggage cases on arrival to New Orleans.
 She accessorizes with various rings and necklaces, usually blocky and hand-made out of tool steel, things she’s either made herself or was allowed to take with her from home.
-Despite her masculine preferences, she isn’t against putting on a feminine face or donning a dress, though she’s clumsy with makeup and tone-deaf to the ins and outs of fashion.
+Despite her masculine preferences, she isn’t against putting on a feminine face or donning a dress, though she’s tone-deaf to the ins and outs of fashion.
 She freely admits she needs practice at being female.